paralevel/apple-app-urls/README.md

 weather://
 ~~~
 _Web App <sup>(iOS)</sup>_
-> This URL scheme can be claimed for the web app of your choice, just make sure it's the first web app that's installed, then that's the one that opens (only works in shortcuts)
 ~~~yaml
 webapp://
 ~~~
+> _It's possible to reserve this URL for the web app of your choice, just make sure it's the first web app that's installed, then that's the one that opens (only works in shortcuts)_